 Having this conversion factor at your fingertips will make estimations easier and allow you to quickly check the accuracy of your calculations.
 In professional settings, this basic knowledge demonstrates competence and reduces the need for constant lookups.

 4. Practice Mental Conversions: Develop your ability to estimate conversions mentally for everyday situations.
-For example, knowing that 10 feet is roughly 3 meters can help you quickly approximate measurements without needing a calculator.
+As an example, knowing that 10 feet is roughly 3 meters can help you quickly approximate measurements without needing a calculator.
 Practice by converting common lengths like 5, 10, 15, and 20 feet into meters mentally, and then verify your estimations with the exact conversion.

 5. Be Consistent with Units: When working on projects involving both feet and meters, maintain consistency by converting all measurements to one unit or the other.
 This avoids confusion and reduces the risk of errors.
 Clearly label your measurements with the appropriate unit (e.g., "9.144 m" or "30 ft") to prevent misinterpretation.